Advice using third party tools

 If students do decide to create a personal account within a third-party service, staff members should brief their students that they are: signing up for an external service; that they are entering an agreement with an external provider (not the University); it is their personal account for which they are solely responsible; that any information uploaded may be accessible on the public web; and remind students of the risks associated with entering personal data or infringing copyright law.

-In all circumstances, students should be advised of expectations of professional conduct and mutual respect towards all participating within any activity.
+- In all circumstances, students should be advised of expectations of professional conduct and mutual respect towards all participating in any activity.
 Please seek advice from firstname.lastname@example.org if you have any questions.

 Students should also be advised that use of a University email address does not mean this is a University supported system.
 Staff members must also advise their students accordingly.
 Avoid wherever possible the use of third-party services that publically display personally identifiable data such as email addresses.